 The 2021 AP Art and Design Exhibit showcases the outstanding artwork created by students for the May 2021 exam.

 Webinar for the 2021 AP Art and Design Exhibit

 Rebecca Stone-Danahy, director of AP Art and Design, will showcase how to use this exhibit in your classroom.
 In this webinar, you’ll learn how to navigate the digital exhibit, review the featured content focusing on student inquiry, teacher and school administrator statements, and explore the relationship to the course and exam description.

 AP Daily Videos and AP Classroom

 Teachers and students can access short, on-demand AP Daily video lessons in AP Classroom.
 These videos will cover every skill outlined in the CED, which you’ll see on your AP Classroom Course Resources page.
 Videos can be assigned as homework to encourage students to watch on their own, so you can use class time to focus discussions where students need help, whether teaching online, in person, or both.

 AP 2-D Art and Design is an introductory college-level two-dimensional design course.
-Students refine and apply skills and ideas they develop throughout the course to produce two-dimensional art and design.
+Students refine and apply 2-D skills to ideas they develop throughout the course.

-This is the core document for this course and is new for the 2019-20 school year.
+This is the core document for the Art and Design courses.
 It clearly describes portfolio requirements, course goals, approaches to assessment, and the AP program in general.
 The CED was updated in the fall of 2021 to include the Artistic Integrity Agreement.

 The AP Art and Design course framework is composed of course skills, big ideas, essential questions and enduring understandings, learning objectives, and essential knowledge.
 AP Art and Design skill categories delineate overarching understandings central to the study and practice of art and design.
 Each of the three skill categories consists of skills that encompass foundational to advanced learning over the span of the course.
 Students need to develop, practice, and apply these skills in a variety of contexts.